 I have witnessed two instructors teach very similar content.
 While one course has the learners stone-faced and disconnected, the other has the learners in tears.
 Why?

-As an Instructional Designer and Content Producer, I believe that a course on personal development (an inherently introspective topic) can have the same emotional response as a course that teaches computer programming or any digital skills.
+As an Instructional Designer and Content Producer, I believe that a course on Personal Development (an inherently introspective topic) can have the same emotional response as a course that teaches computer programming or any digital skills.
 The Observatory of Educational Innovation lists a series of benefits as it relates to the concept of storytelling as part of a curriculum in the EduTrends report, Storytelling.
 These include the ability to link emotions and empathy, provide the adoption of diverse points of view, and encourage critical thinking with learners.
 But how should you think about story in course development?

 The first step is to understand and identify the different elements of storytelling.
 Take the element of character as an example.
 Let’s talk about Oprah.
 Oprah, as a character, is relatable and warm.
 She is the type of woman that you want to be best friends with.
 She shares her victories and her failures while inviting her viewers (who also are characters) to feel the emotions that she feels.
 She interviews different people (also characters) and shares her perspective on their experience.
-Of course, there is only one Oprah, but the point here is to understand the element of character.
+Of course, there is only one Oprah, but the point here is to understand the importance of the element of character.
 Who are the characters in your course?

-Course creators must be intentional in the early stages of curriculum development by incorporating the most fundamental elements of storytelling into the fabric of their content.
+Course creators must be intentional in the earliest stages of curriculum development by incorporating the most fundamental elements of storytelling into the fabric of their content.
 I believe there are 5 fundamental aspects of storytelling:

 Over the course of several posts I will dive into each of these elements in detail and explain how to identify and incorporate them into the development of your eLearning courses.
-I’ll cover how to imagine the setting, how you can define the characters in a course, and how you support the learner by identifying obstacles and help them achieve their goal.
+I’ll cover how to imagine the setting, how you can define the characters in a course, and how you support the learner by identifying the actions and obstacles to help them achieve their goal.
 With a little intention to include narrative storytelling in your online course, you can connect with your learners in a powerful and personal way.